One-Step Diffusion-Based Image Compression with Semantic Distillation: Experiment

 \section{Experiment}

 \textbf{Evaluation of third-party models.} We evaluate MS-ILLM~\cite{muckley2023improving} using the official checkpoints and fine-tune them with the provided code to support lower bitrates.
 For GLC~\cite{jia2024generative}, we report the results directly from its paper because the code and models are not publicly available at present.
 For DiffEIC~\cite{li2024towards} and DiffC~\cite{vonderfecht2025lossy}, we use the official implementations and released models.
 Specifically, we adopt the Stable Diffusion (SD) 2.1-based variant of DiffC, which shows slightly better performance compared to the SD 1.5 version.
-For PerCo~\cite{careil2023towards}, we use a publicly available reimplementation~\cite{korber2024perco}, as the original code has not been released.
+For PerCo~\cite{careil2023towards}, we use a publicly available reimplementation PerCo (SD)~\cite{korber2024perco}, as the original code has not been released.
+We also report the comparison with original PerCo by extract data from their paper (Fig. \ref{fig:supp_exp0}).
+For DDCM \cite{ohayon2025compressed}, we use the number reported in their paper.
 For multi-step diffusion codecs, we follow the default sampling settings provided in their code (e.g., 50 for DiffEIC, 20 for PerCo).

-\textbf{Test setting of FID metric.} For the CLIC2020 test set (both full resolution and the $768 \times 768$ cropped variant), as well as the DIV2K test set~\cite{div2k}, we compute FID using $256 \times 256$ patches, following the protocol in~\cite{mentzer2020high}.
-This setting is also consistent with that used in DiffEIC~\cite{li2024towards}.
-For the MS-COCO 30K dataset, we use $512 \times 512$ patches for FID evaluation, following the setup in PerCo~\cite{careil2023towards}.
+\textbf{Test settings and FID calculation.} At the \textit{full-resolution} setting, we compute FID using overlapping $256 \times 256$ patches for the CLIC2020 and DIV2K test sets~\cite{div2k}, following the protocol of~\cite{mentzer2020high}.
+For the MS-COCO 30K dataset with $512 \times 512$ images, FID is evaluated on entire images, consistent with~\cite{careil2023towards, korber2024perco}.
+At the \textit{resize \& center-crop} setting, we resize the short side of each image (512 for Kodak, 768 for CLIC2020 test set) and then apply a center crop.
+In this setting, we use $64 \times 64$ patches for FID calculation on Kodak and $128 \times 128$ patches on CLIC2020 test set, consistent with DDCM~\cite{ohayon2025compressed}.
+It is worth noting that DiffEIC also evaluates under the \textit{resize \& center-crop} setting on CLIC2020 test set at 768 resolution, but computes FID with overlapping $256 \times 256$ patches.
+For completeness, we additionally report results under DiffEIC’s protocol, denoted as \textit{resize \& center-crop, 256 FID}.